chaosium43/YRHACKS22/README.txt

 same permissions as you gave it in the "Bot" section of the developer portal to generate an invite to add in your discord server.

+Don't forget to give your bot an avatar profile picture as it will break without it.
+You can use the profile picture that my team used for YRHACKS 2022 provided in this folder as "taskbot pfp.png"

 Then, there should be a string "your token here" on the last line of "main.py".
 Change the string to have your bot's token and run main.py to start the bot.